25 Oct Catch Up by the Coffee Machine – Dyan Letts

 D: Where do I start?
 There is a collection of things, the most important thing is that I am constantly busy – my hours fly by as I am engrossed in the tasks that I am doing.
 Another big thing that I like about being at Avamore is that they are constantly open to new ideas.
 From discussing how procedures are handled to suggesting a new branding technique, there is always someone to listen and develop on an idea.

-It’s fair to say that Dyan is thriving at Avamore and we look forward to seeing the full scope of what she has to offer in the months to come!
+From this Catch Up by the Coffee Machine with Dyan Letts, it is clear that she is thriving at Avamore.
+We look forward to seeing the full scope of what she has to offer in the months to come!